eljojo/faircamp-fork/README.md

 ## Current development state

-Faircamp already does a lot of things (reading, transcoding, zipping, caching, rendering, deploying), and for testing purposes it's already fully usable.
+Faircamp already does a lot of things (reading, transcoding, zipping, caching, rendering, deploying), and for testing purposes faircamp can be stably run on the main branch.
 For anything productive you will want to wait a few more weeks though, as as of yet faircamp also does not yet do anything really well - for now it's a prototype and a demo!

 ## Early Documentation

 This documentation is still incomplete, in parts potentially inaccurate and subject to change.

+### Commandline arguments

+Consult `faircamp --help` for up-to-date information on that.

 ### Manifests